SoftwareDefinedBuildings/XBOS/INSTALL.md

 * 2 GB RAM
 * 5 GB disk space

 Any relatively recent consumer-grade machine from the past 5 years should have no problem running Ubuntu and OpenBAS.
+If you want to do a real deployment, we recommend installing OpenBAS on a dedicated Ubuntu machine.
+If you are interested in sampling the install process, you can achieve this by using a virtual machine.

 ### Installing Ubuntu 14.04